 Janice Matsutsuyu Outstanding Service Award

 Hiral Khatri, OTD, OTR/L

 Dr. Megan Chang, participated in the University Grants Academy this last year and just received an intervention research grant award from the American Occupational Therapy Foundation.
 Her topic is the Use of a Telehealth Approach to Build Resilience in Parents of Children with Autism through Mindfulness Practice.
 According to Dr. Chang, “this is a grant to support the diverse community of parents of children with autism ages 5-12 in the Bay Area.
 The goal is to examine the effects of online MBSR through self-reported outcomes as well as psychophysiological measures.
 The psychophysiological measures, namely electrodermal activity and electrocardiogram, will allow us to test changes in autonomic nervous system responses to stress that these parents chronically experience.
 OT Lecturer Rochelle McLaughlin, our very own MBSR guru, is the soul and interventionist of this pilot study.
 She will be delivering the UMASS MBSR program to these parents following the fidelity to treatment protocol. ”

 CFOT Research Grant

 Dr. Melisa Kaye was awarded the Lisa Test Endowed Research Award combined with the CFOT Grant Award at the California Foundation of Occupational Therapy event during the recently held 2022 OTAC conference in Santa Clara, CA. Her research title is "Investigating Resilience in Families with Young Children: Steps to Inform Holistic Clinical Interventions".

 Fellow of the American Occupational Therapy Association (FAOTA)

-The following SJSU Occupational Therapy faculty have met the rigorous requirements and has been awarded their FAOTA credential in April 2020:
+The following SJSU Occupational Therapy faculty have met the rigorous requirements and have been awarded their FAOTA credentials.

 - Dr. Deborah Bolding